mesosphere/dcos-commons/tools/README.md

 Only artifacts which share the same directory path as the `stub-universe.zip` itself are copied.
 This allows for artifacts which are not built as a part of every release, but are instead shared across builds (e.g. a JVM package).

+The resulting pull request URL is logged to stdout (while all other logging is to stderr).

 Note that this utility is careful to avoid overwriting existing artifacts in production (ie if the provided version is already taken).
 If artifacts are already detected in the release destination, the program will exit and print the necessary `aws` command to manually delete the data.

 #### Usage